simonboisset/simonboisset/web/docs/professional/amplitude.md

 ## Introduction

-[Aplitude Laser](https://amplitude-laser.com/fr/) is a leading laser manufacturer in the field of ultra fast lasers.
+[Amplitude Laser](https://amplitude-laser.com/fr/) is a leading laser manufacturer in the field of ultra fast lasers.
 The applications of these lasers extend to the medical, scientific and industrial fields.

 ## My background